jcordry/effective-rotary-phone/lectureGit.md

 ##  Typical workflow

+Agile!

 1. **Clone** the project from a remote.
 This gives us a local working copy of the project.
-You only need to do that if you don't already have a local copy of the project.
+You only need to do that if you don't already have a local working copy of the project.
+Checkout a branch.
+2. **Checkout** a branch and **pull** all the data from the remote or create a new one.
-2. Start your work on it.
+3. Start your work on it.
 I.e.: add some files or modify existing files.
-3. **Stage** the files you want to include in your commit.
+4. **Stage** the files you want to include in your commit.
-4. **Commit** with a useful message.
+5. **Commit** with a useful message.
 Your changes will be local only.
-5. **Pull** the changes others will have done from the remote.
+6. **Pull** the changes others will have done from the remote.
-6. **Push** your changes into the remote.
-You can choose which branch of the remote this new commit will go into.
+7. **Push** your changes into the remote.
+You can choose which branch of the 8 remote this new commit will go into.
-7. Repeat from step 2.
+9. Repeat from step 2.

+Be VERY mindful of the branch over which you are working.

 ## Why would you want to branch?

-A branch is nothing more than a label over a set of commits.
+A branch is nothing more than a label over a commit.
 It evolves independently from the rest of the development.
+I.e.: making commits over this branch is not going to change the other branches.

+### Why it's great:

 - Keep your working project clean.
 Don't add mess to a complex project.
 - Experiment on the side, either on your own personal branch, or just with a